s-broda/ARCHModels.jl/docs/src/index.md

 This can be extended by including additional lags of past squared returns and volatilities: the GARCH(p, q) model  has ``q`` of the former and ``p`` of the latter.
 Another generalization is to allow  ``z_t`` to follow other, non-Gaussian distributions.

-This package implements simulation, estimation, and model selection for the following models:
+This package implements simulation, estimation, and model selection for the following univariate models:
   * ARCH(q)
   * GARCH(p, q)
   * TGARCH(o, p, q)
   * EGARCH(o, p q)

+In addition, the following multivariate models are supported:
+  * CCC
+  * DCC(p, q)

 The conditional mean can be specified as either zero, an intercept, a linear regression model, or an ARMA(p, q) model.
 As for error distributions, the user may choose among the following: